 “Brilliant.
 I told you we could trust them.” the man says in a gruff voice.
 He stands stoic in contrast to the young woman’s excitement.
 The man in the suit walks out of the hanger pacing to the older man.
 “Bring me the capsule.” the older man commands.

 “There was a complication.
 We need to give the androids a bit more payment before they will release the girl to us.” the man in the suit tells the older man.

 The older man growls under his breath.
 He turns to the girl.
 “Vanity, do it, go get another seed for Brainer to give these swine.”

 “Yes, Sir Hellibor.” the girl replies taking her leave inside the building.
 “So, you recovered a girl.”
 Hellibor comments.
 The two stand next to each other watching the androids who move about the ship.

-Brainer looks over to the ship.
-“Yeah but one thing, she woke up during the extraction.
+Looking back over to the ship Brainer replies “Yeah but one thing, she woke up during the extraction.
 It means they broke the seal on the ark.”